IamMiMiMo/solidstate/README.md

 Solid State (Wordpress) is a wordpress theme modified from Solid State HTML template created by [HTML5 UP](http://html5up.net/).

-This theme is classified as a personal blog theme for any purpose.
+You can use the theme for any purposes unless it is prohibited by HTML5 UP.

 ## Preview